rotundasoftware/backbone.collectionView/README.md

 // Select model id 2 and model id 4
 myCollectionView.setSelectedItems( [ 2, 4 ], { by : "id" } );

-// Return an array of the selected models myCollectionView.getSelectedItems( { by : "model" } );
+// Returns an array of the selected models myCollectionView.getSelectedItems( { by : "model" } );

 // Select the model with cid equal to "c21" myCollectionView.setSelectedItem( "c21" );	// the "by" option defaults to "cid"

-// Get the selected model view myCollectionView.getSelectedItem( { by : "modelView" } );
+// Returns the view object that represents the selected model myCollectionView.getSelectedItem( { by : "modelView" } );
 ```